|

 Expertise: Biology, Life Sciences, Integrated Systems, Electronics

 The NRC has historically supported research on a wide variety of materials, structures, and processes, much of which is nonstandard.
-The scope of research includes: nanostructures nanoelectronics photonics, MEMS and BioMEMS, materials growth, process chemistry, and Biological and Chemical Sensors (CMOS ChemFETs, microacoustic bio/chem sensors).
+The scope of research includes: nanostructures, nanoelectronics, photonics, MEMS and BioMEMS, materials growth, process chemistry, and chem/bio sensors.

 For Information and Access Contact: